danny244/Easy_Landing_Page/README.md

 ## Got feedback for me?

-I love receiving feedback!
-We're always looking to improve our challenges and Documentation.
+I love receiving feedback! i'm always looking to improve challenges and Any Documentation i write.
 So if you have anything you'd like to mention,or you think i should add?, please email [wisbel71@gmail.com].

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀